Piling: Speciality piles

-Jet-piles
+Jet-pile

 In jet piling high pressure water is used to set piles.
 High pressure water cuts through soil with a high-pressure jet flow and allows the pile to be fitted.
 One advantage of Jet Piling: the water jet lubricates the pile and softens the ground.
 The method is in use in Norway.

-Micropiles
+Micropile

 Micropiles are small diameter, generally less than 300mm diameter, elements that are drilled and grouted in place.
 They typically get their capacity from skin friction along the sides of the element, but can be end bearing in hard rock as well.
 Micropiles are usually heavily reinforced with steel comprising more than 40% of their cross section.
 They can be used as direct structural support or as ground reinforcement elements.
 Due to their relatively high cost and the type of equipment used to install these elements, they are often used where access restrictions and or very difficult ground conditions (cobbles and boulders, construction debris, karst, environmental sensitivity) exists or to retrofit existing structures.
 Occasionally, in difficult ground, they are used for new construction foundation elements.
 Typical applications include underpinning, bridge, transmission tower and slope stabilization projects.

-Tripod piles
+Tripod pile

 The use of a tripod rig to install piles is one of the more traditional ways of forming piles.
 Although unit costs are generally higher than with most other forms of piling, it has several advantages which have ensured its continued use through to the present day.
 The tripod system is easy and inexpensive to bring to site, making it ideal for jobs with a small number of piles.

-Sheet piles
+Sheet pile

 Sheet piles are used to restrain soft soil above the bedrock in this excavation.

 Sheet piling is a form of driven piling using thin interlocking sheets of steel to obtain a continuous barrier in the ground.
 The main application of sheet piles is in retaining walls and cofferdams erected to enable permanent works to proceed.

 Normally, vibrating hammer, t-crane and crawle drilling are used to establish sheet piles.